YEO-THOMAS, F.F.E. (1902-1964) a.k.a 'The White Rabbit', 'Shelley'

 Plaque erected in 2010 by English Heritage at Queen Court, 24-28 Queen Square, London, WC1N 3BB, London Borough of Camden

 WING COMMANDER F.F.E.
 YEO-THOMAS GC 1902-1964 Secret Agent codename 'The White Rabbit' lived here

 Plaque erected at rear of building on Guilford Street

-The secret agent, Wing Commander Forest Frederic Edward Yeo-Thomas – codename ‘The White Rabbit’ – undertook three missions into occupied France while his London base was at Queens Court, Bloomsbury.
+The secret agent Wing Commander Forest Frederic Edward Yeo-Thomas – codename ‘The White Rabbit’ – undertook three missions into occupied France while his London base was at Queen Court, Bloomsbury.
 The six-storey block of inter-war flats was commemorated with an English Heritage blue plaque in 2010.

 Yeo-Thomas joined the RAF when war broke out again in 1939.
 After completing radar training, he was on one of the last boats out of France before the country fell.

 In 1942 Yeo-Thomas joined the Special Operations Executive, based in Baker Street and later Dorset Square.
 Number 5 Queen Court was his home from 1941 to 1946; the Bloomsbury flat, shared with his partner and future wife, Barbara Dean, was his sanctuary throughout the course of his secret missions and, after capture, the place to which he dreamed of returning.

 In February 1943 he was dropped by parachute into France, together with André Dewavrin (‘Colonel Passy’), the head of General de Gaulle’s intelligence service, Bureau Central de Renseignements et d'Action.
 Together, they succeeded in organising the splintered French resistance groups into one unified secret army.